 - Save changes and exit.
 Restart your computer completely and then try launching the service.
 Check if the issue is resolved.

-Solution 2: Checking for System File Corruptions
+Solution 2: Check for System File Corruptions

 Another thing to try before we move on to more technical and advanced methods is checking whether the system has any corruption or not.
 If your very Windows is missing files and is somehow corrupt, it may cause some important modules not to work.
 As a result, you will experience the error message 1053.
 In this solution, we will use Window’s system file checker which checks all your system file structure and compares the structure with that of a fresh copy present online.
 If there is any discrepancy, the files will be replaced accordingly.